Consensys/doc.teku/docs/Reference/CLI/CLI-Syntax.md

 are displayed on the console, and errors and other information are logged to a file.
 The log file location can be specified with the [`--log-file`](#log-file) command-line option.

-For production systems we recommend using the `CONSOLE` or `FILE` options.
-When using `CONSOLE` you can configure `systemd` to handle the output.
+For production systems we recommend using the `CONSOLE` or `FILE` options to ensure all log information is available in one place.

 !!! note
     `DEFAULT_BOTH` and `BOTH` have the same behavior, except when using a custom Log4J2 configuration